nokka/nokka.github.io/content/posts/d2-binary-parser.md

 ---

 In 2016 I joined a private Diablo II server called Slashdiablo.
-It's run by a few Diablo enthusiasts and alot of code and tools had been written to keep the place running.
+It's run by a few Diablo enthusiasts and alot of code and administration tools had been written to keep the place running.
 As I started playing and engaging with the community on Discord I quickly noticed user interfacing services I was missing from modern games such as an easy way to see player rankings or the ability to check character builds online.